 No, airbags deploying does not automatically make a car a total loss.
-If a vehicle's airbags deploy and the cost of replacing them is more than the actual cash value (ACV) of the vehicle it would be declared a total loss.
-However, if the vehicle's current worth is greater than the cost of replacing the airbags the vehicle can be repaired by the insurance company without find the car be totaled out.
+If a vehicle's airbags deploy and the cost of replacing them is more than the total loss threshold for your state, it would be declared a total loss.
+See the total loss threshold by state to check for yours.

-Due to the high price of new airbag components and installation costs many vehicles with a low ACV will be considered a total loss if the airbags and other repairs cost more than the ACV.
+Due to the high price of new airbag components and installation costs, many vehicles with a low actual cash value (ACV) will be considered a total loss if the airbags deploy.
 On the flip side, if the vehicle has a high ACV, the cost of new airbags being installed will not likely cause the vehicle to be declared a total loss.